June Blogging Newsletter — Backlinks, Recipes in AI Overviews, Hooks, and More!

 Food Blogger Pro

-We help creative foodies (like you!) take the guesswork out of building a food blog that allows you to share your passion and earn money doing what you love.
-Join our newsletter to get actionable tips and strategies delivered to your inbox each week!
+We help creative foodies (like you!) take the guesswork out of building a food blog to share your passion and earn money doing what you love.
+Join the over 11,000 subscribers on our newsletter to get actionable tips and strategies delivered to your inbox each week! 📫

 Read more from Food Blogger Pro

 We're excited to send new Food Blogger Pro blog posts to you via email!
 We'll share our latest and greatest blog posts with you where we'll talk about tips and strategies for growing your audience, creating great food content, and monetizing your blog, as well as updates on new courses available for Food Blogger Pro members!
-How to Actually Grow Traffic to Your Food Blog Published on June 12, 2025 Starting a food blog can feel overwhelming.
-There’s no shortage of advice on how to grow...
+How Food Bloggers Can Handle Google Updates and Keep Their Site Healthy Published on October 9, 2025 If you’ve been blogging for a while, you’ve probably noticed that...